Tom Udall: Tenure

 He voted in favor of the Don't Ask, Don't Tell Repeal Act of 2010, FDA Food Safety Modernization Act, DREAM Act, American Recovery and Reinvestment Act of 2009, Patient Protection and Affordable Care Act, Children's Health Insurance Program Reauthorization Act, and the Lilly Ledbetter Fair Pay Act of 2009.

 Udall was one of the first members of Congress to publicly express concern about the possibility of NSA overreach, a year before Edward Snowden's 2013 disclosure of the PRISM program.

 On March 25, 2019, Udall announced that he would not run for reelection in 2020.

-In November 2020, it was reported that Udall was being considered for Secretary of the Interior in the Biden Administration.
+In November 2020, it was reported that Udall was being considered for Secretary of the Interior in the Biden administration.

 Legislation

 On March 19, 2013, Udall introduced into the Senate the Sandia Pueblo Settlement Technical Amendment Act (S. 611; 113th Congress), a bill that would transfer some land to the Sandia Pueblo tribe.

 Also during the 113th Congress, Udall introduced a proposed amendment to the Constitution that would reverse Citizens United and allow limits on outside spending in support of political candidates.
-The Amendment won the approval of the Senate Judiciary Committee on a 10-8 vote in July 2014.
+The Amendment won the approval of the Senate Judiciary Committee on a 10–8 vote in July 2014.

+In December 2014, Udall introduced a resolution condemning the Indonesian mass killings of 1965–66 and calling for the declassification of documents on United States involvement in the genocide.

-In March 2015 Udall sponsored Senate bill 697, the Frank R. Lautenberg Chemical Safety for the 21st Century Act, a bill to amend and reauthorize the Toxic Substances Control Act.
+In March 2015, Udall sponsored S. 697, the Frank R. Lautenberg Chemical Safety for the 21st Century Act, a bill to amend and reauthorize the Toxic Substances Control Act.
 The legislation, as amended, was signed into law by President Barack Obama on June 22, 2016.
 It updated the nation's safety system for thousands of chemicals in products like cleaners, paints, carpets and furniture.
 The bill initially faced criticism over the balance between federal and state authority to regulate chemicals, but after changes to the legislation, it earned broader support, including from liberal members of the Senate and the President.
 It passed by a vote of 403-12 in the House and voice vote in the Senate.

 In March 2019, he and Rand Paul co-sponsored the bipartisan AFGHAN Service Act to compensate members of the armed forces and repeal the 2001 Authorization for Use of Military Force Against Terrorists at the end of the Afghanistan withdrawal.